If you haven’t heard much about the new health food - the purple sweet potato - this week’s recipe is where you’ll find the low down.

 Common in eastern Asia and the Americas, you’ll often see the purple sweet potato at Christmas or Thanksgiving dinners in the States, or being sold at street food stalls throughout Southeast Asia.

-This week brings a new purple sweet potato dessert for us to try - Green Tea Matcha Purple Sweet Potato Swiss Roll shared by Cindy Lee aka @whimsical_bakes.
+This week brings a new purple sweet potato dessert for us to try -Green Tea Matcha Purple Sweet Potato Swiss Roll shared by Cindy Lee aka @whimsical_bakes.

-Cindy Lee is a home baker and an aspiring patissier.
+Cindy Lee is a home baker and an aspiring patisserie.
 Previously a banker, Cindy has been baking since November 2016, after wanting to take a short break to spend more time with her seven year old daughter, who has just started elementary school.

 While on her break, Cindy has also been preparing for her Chartered Financial Analyst exam, and baking up a storm in her kitchen.

 She says she finds inspirations from fellow bakers, traditional recipes and her daughter.
-Her daughter has been an honest critic, and even a little harsh at times, but Cindy says she pushes her to her best, especially with regard to her baking’s flavour and presentation.
+Her daughter has been an honest critic, and even a little harsh at times, but Cindy says she pushes her to her best, especially with regard to her baking’s flavor and presentation.

-This gorgeous Matcha Sweet Potato Swiss Roll has a beautiful color contrast of purple and green, and a luscious flavour combination of the vegetal taste of matcha mixed with the rich sweetness of the potato.
+This gorgeous Matcha Sweet Potato Swiss Roll has a beautiful color contrast of purple and green, and a luscious flavor combination of the vegetal taste of matcha mixed with the rich sweetness of the potato.